 White chocolate and Biscoff just belong together!!!
 Just trust me and make these cookie butter truffles.
 You will be a believer in no time too.

-How to make Biscoff Eggs:
+How to make Biscoff Eggs

 - Mix together the softened butter, cookie butter spread, marshmallow cream, vanilla, and salt until creamy.